Who May Enter the Kingdom of Heaven? The sin of Fundamentalist Exclusiveness

 This did not help at all.
 First, it did nothing to quell doctrinal relativism.
 There were still just as many different interpretations of Scripture, but now each interpreter believed he had the Holy Spirit ensuring that his interpretation was correct….….most were like Zwingli, who wrote, ‘I know for certain that God teaches me, because I have experienced the Holy Spirit’” (Johnson D. J. 2022, Kindle edition, emphases mine).

 Contradicting evangelicals and fundamentalists who would restrict the number of people who can enter into eternal life only to those who agree with their various pet doctrines, Isaiah prophesied the huge number of people for whom Jesus died.
 He writes of the Father and the Son (Israel whom we know to be Jesus because of the terminology used in the passage) who virtually bargained to increase the number of people who would be redeemed.
-I quote the passage in full for those who do not have access to a bible, as it’s too precious to do otherwise.
+Then I said, I have laboured in vain, I have spent my strength for nought, and in vain: yet surely my judgment is with the Lord, and my work with my God.
+And now, saith the Lord that formed me from the womb to be his servant, to bring Jacob again to him, Though Israel be not gathered, yet shall I be glorious in the eyes of the Lord, and my God shall be my strength.
+And he said, It is a light thing that thou shouldest be my servant to raise up the tribes of Jacob, and to restore the preserved of Israel: I will also give thee for a light to the Gentiles, that thou mayest be my salvation unto the end of the earth (Isa 49:4-6).

 How many sabbath-keepers have there ever been in the history of the Church?
 Even the Seventh Day Adventists acknowledge that there are few because they call themselves “The Remnant”.
 And will every individual in heaven be carrying a King James Bible in their hands as they sing to the praise of Jesus?